zhenging/pols202/notes/week_06/exam2_study_guide_civil_liberties.md

 ### Lecture: Federalism

-Key Questions
+**Key Questions**
-1. What is federalism and how does federalism distribute power?
+1\.
+What is federalism and how does federalism distribute power?
-2. How is federalism different from a unitary or a confederal system of government?
+2\.
+How is federalism different from a unitary or a confederal system of government?
-3. What powers does federalism reserve to the national government and what power does it reserve to the state governments?
+3\.
+What powers does federalism reserve to the national government and what power does it reserve to the state governments?
-4. Does federalism, as some have argued, bring democracy "closer to the people"?
+4\.
+Does federalism, as some have argued, bring democracy "closer to the people"?
-5. What is 'dual federalism'?
+5\.
+What is 'dual federalism'?
-6. What is 'cooperative federalism'?
+6\.
+What is 'cooperative federalism'?
-7. What is 'fiscal federalism'?
+7\.
+What is 'fiscal federalism'?
-8. Over time, national power has expanded relative to state power.
+8\.
+Over time, national power has expanded relative to state power.
 What are some reasons for this and some examples of this?
-9. What is devolution, or 'new federalism'?
+9\.
+What is devolution, or 'new federalism'?
-10. How does the supremacy clause and the tenth amendment relate to the issue of federalism?
+10\.
+How does the supremacy clause and the tenth amendment relate to the issue of federalism?
-11. Necessary and Proper clause
+11\.
+Necessary and Proper clause

 *The mid-term exam written response will ask you to draw parallels and significance to today, using current event examples of how federalism is applied to our lives, government and politics today.*